sleeptoken/zettelkasten/DNS Spoofing and Transparent Proxy.md

 Continuation of [[Advanced Interception Tricks]]

-When an application wants to do an HTTP request or connect with any other protocol for that matter, it first has to resolve the domain to an IP address.
+> When an application wants to do an HTTP request or connect with any other protocol for that matter, **it first has to resolve the domain to an IP address.**
+>

-So what happens if we spoof the DNS response and retum our own ip?
-Well, this is a great way to intercept any kind of traffic.
+> So what happens if we spoof the DNS response and return our own IP?
+Well, this is a **great way to intercept any kind of traffic.**

 In order to make this work, we first have to create a setup that allows us to manipulate the DNS response.